glennkroegel/pytorch-starlightcurves/notes.md

 - scaling: x/x_max where x_max is maximum for all measurements in all bands not just one.
 So not 2x xmaxs.
 Maintains relative strengths.
 - scaling: x/x_max_band where we use respective max for each band.
 Lose relative strength but keep trends - can see when not correlated.
 - scaling: log magnitude - easier to train - centred around zero but is not magnitude/distance invariant - closer objects less comparable to same objects at distance.
+- interval: some intervals measured lots of objects but only had a few points, while others looked at fewer objects for longer times.
+I opted to filter by better measurements.
+Variable length!

 # Astronomy
 - Explain flux over error and MJD